alex/what-happens-when/README.rst

 happens when you type google.com into your browser's address box and press enter?"

-Except instead of the usual story, we're going to try to answer this question in as much detail as possible.
+Instead of the usual story, we're going to try to answer this question in as much detail as possible.
 No skipping out on anything.

 This is a collaborative process, so dig in and try to help out!
 There are tons